 Being a livestock owner can bring out some unique skills.
 Investigator being at the top.
 I was totally unaware of how much Sherlocking (spell check refuses to admit that is a word) I would have to do.

 5+ Warning Signs of a Sick Chicken

-We learn quickly what those subtle clues are so we can watch for them.
-The same is true with our hens.
-We as their caregivers will want to learn what their subtle signs are.
-This will help us not only give them care more quickly but also protect them, if needed, from the rest of the flock.
+We learn quickly what those subtle clues are there so we can watch for them and the same is true with our hens.
+We, as their caregivers, will want to learn what these subtle signs are.
+This will help us give care more quickly and protect them, if needed, from the rest of the flock.

 Sign #1 – Dull feathers with or without bald patches.

-If you have a rooster in your flock, missing feathers especially on the back and/or neck can be from mating.
-Sometimes a rooster can be a bit rough when mounting the hens and missing feathers with no other symptoms may be a result of this.
-To help you can purchase a chicken apron or chicken saddle to better protect your chicken flock.
-These protectors seem to work quite well but the trick is to have a hen that is people-friendly.
-Something to keep in mind early on.
+If you have a rooster in your flock, missing feathers, especially on the back and/or neck, can be from mating.
+Sometimes a rooster can be rough when mounting the hens and missing feathers with no other symptoms may be a result of this.
+Roosters will use their beaks to hold onto the chicken by clamping down on their neck or back feathers.

-Not only will they provide lots of protection from hen pecking they will also give your hens leaves and bark and bugs to search for which will help to combat boredom.
+Not only will they provide lots of protection from hen pecking they will also give your hens leaves and bark and bugs to search for, which will help to combat boredom.
 Boredom is one of the top reasons why hens begin pecking other chickens in a flock.

 What is molting in a chicken?

-Molting is when a chicken sheds its feathers and grows new ones which can last approximately 6-8 weeks.
+Molting is when a chicken sheds its feathers and grows new ones, which can last approximately 6-8 weeks.
 It usually occurs as the seasons get cooler and the days get shorter.
 Most chickens do not lay eggs during this time to help preserve energy needed to regrow feathers.
-This is something to keep in mind if you find 1 or more of your chickens slowing down or not laying eggs at all.
+This is something to keep in mind if you find one or more of your chickens slowing down or not laying eggs at all.

 What if your chicken has parasites?

-If you suspect parasites you will most likely be dealing with lice or mites.
-The difference is that lice are more commonly found on the hen itself whereas mites are usually found in the coop.
-To deal with both situations you will want to use the poultry dust that you can purchase at your local feed mill.
+If you suspect parasites, you will most likely be dealing with lice or mites.
+The difference is that lice are more commonly found on the hen itself, whereas mites are usually found in the coop.
+To deal with both situations, you will want to use the poultry dust that you can purchase at your local feed mill.

 Sign #2 – A dull comb and/or wattle.

 The comb and wattle are the extra skin above and below the head.
-Its purpose is to help with blood flow and allow the chicken to better deal with the heat of summer.
-If you happen to have a breed of hen that is hardy in the hot months then you may see a larger comb.
+Its purpose is to help with blood flow and allow the chicken to deal better with the heat of summer.
+If you happen to have a breed of hen that is hardy in the hot months, then you may see a larger comb.

-If you notice the color of your chicken’s comb or wattle is dull or grey and looks dried out, then it is time to look further.
+If you notice the color of your chicken’s comb or wattle is dull or grey and looks dried out, it is time to look further.
 Illness, poor diet, or overcrowded conditions can all lead to this result so you will need to dig a little deeper to find the root cause so you can more quickly correct it.

 What to check first:

 If you notice dull to grey or even black combs and wattles in the winter, then your coop may not be adequately protecting your flock from the cold weather.
 Luckily there are a few things you can do to fix this.
-Apply vaseline to the comb to protect against frostbite and update your coop to keep out the wind and protect your flock more adequately when inside.
+Apply Vaseline to the comb to protect against frostbite, and update your coop to keep out the wind and protect your flock more adequately when inside.

-Sign #3 -Disinterest at feeding time.
+Sign #3 -Disinterest IN FOOD at feeding time

-If an animal is not eating or drinking for that matter, something is seriously wrong.
+If an animal is not eating or drinking, for that matter, something is seriously wrong.
 This is why I always recommend sticking around when you feed your chickens.
 Watch them.
 See who rushes up to you at feeding time and who stays back.
 Observe who is eating and who is not.
 Now, with all that being said, just because a chicken is not eating on a particular day does not necessarily mean they are sick.
 It does, however, give you a clue if you see it occurring more than once.

 What to check first:

 Check the feed and water in your chicken coop.
 Is it free from debris such as dust, bedding, or manure?
 Is it free from pests?
 Yes, it’s true chickens like to eat bugs but not dead ones that are floating in their water or dried up in their feed.

-If it is warm out, check immediately for heat stress in your hens.
+If it is warm, check immediately for heat stress in your hens.
 Remember, some chickens handle the heat better than others.
-If you see you have panting hens then you will want to offer them more water options.
+If you see you have panting hens, then you will want to offer them more water options.